In May of 1993 five of us left Roasio to visit the most famous and interesting landmarks of Australia.

 There, right at the centre of the Country, where desert dust hides away animals and people, a waterhole gushes from the earth as if miraculously: It's what saved from thirst the pioneers who built the first cable line, and whose memories are housed in the Telegraph Station.

-Hanging on the walls old photographs in black and white of strong men with forceful faces tell stories of struggle and sacrifices.
+Hanging on the walls are old black and white pictures of strong men with forceful faces that tell stories of hard work and sacrifice.

 We looked at each other.

 Immediately our minds went to the people of Roasio, those who had gone through the same trials and tribulations without ever being publicly acknowledged.

 In that moment, among the sand and the eucalyptus trees, we decided that on our return, we would make amends for centuries of neglect, by building a Museum that would do justice to all our emigrants.

 Years went by, we discussed it with others to test the waters and the positive and interested reactions encouraged us to continue believing in our venture.